 (e) Creating a forced savings fund to provide for such individual's retirement or to fund anticipated later expenses of the family, such as college education for such individual's children.

-All too often, an insured takes no steps to take advantage of the available methods to minimize (and perhaps eliminate) the transfer tax consequences of passing the proceeds of a life insurance policy to the insured's intended beneficiaries.
-For example, most insureds simply complete the beneficiary designation form provided by the life insurance company and name one or more individuals or their own estate as the beneficiary of the policy.
-This procedure often has adverse federal and state transfer tax consequences and undesirable ramifications from a state law perspective, relating to, for example, the ability of creditors of the beneficiaries to attach the life insurance proceeds.
-All of these undesirable consequences could perhaps be avoided (or, at least lessened) by proper planning.
+All too often, an insured person takes no steps to take advantage of the available methods to minimize (and perhaps eliminate) the transfer tax consequences of passing the proceeds of a life insurance policy to beneficiaries.
+For example, many people simply complete the beneficiary designation form provided by the life insurance company and name one or more individuals or their own estate as the beneficiary of the policy.
+This procedure often has adverse federal and state transfer tax consequences and undesirable ramifications from a state law perspective -- relating to, for example, the ability of creditors of the beneficiaries to attach the life insurance proceeds.
+All of these undesirable consequences could perhaps be avoided (or at least lessened) by proper planning.

-Most of the desirable federal and state tax consequences and the protection against creditors are achieved through the use of an inter vivos (created during the creator's lifetime) irrevocable trust which will own the life insurance policy.
-This outline, due to the brevity of the presentation and the impossibility of providing a comprehensive discussion on all matters and nuances relating to life insurance trusts, has been intentionally limited to two common fact pattern scenarios: (1) the use of an inter vivos irrevocable life insurance trust to provide for the surviving spouse and children and (ii) the use of an inter vivos irrevocable life insurance trust to provide for the surviving spouse, children and grandchildren.
-Although limited to those common fact patterns, often the same analysis and rules apply to life insurance trusts not exactly falling within the fact patterns described.
+Most of the desirable federal and state tax consequences and the protection against creditors are achieved through the use of an inter vivos (created during the creator's lifetime) irrevocable trust that will own the life insurance policy.
+This outline, due to the brevity of the presentation and the impossibility of providing a comprehensive discussion on all matters and nuances relating to life insurance trusts, has been intentionally limited to two common scenarios: (1) the use of an inter vivos irrevocable life insurance trust to provide for the surviving spouse and children and (ii) the use of an inter vivos irrevocable life insurance trust to provide for the surviving spouse, children and grandchildren.

 II.
 General Principals of Tax Law Involved.